 While there aren’t many famous historic attractions in the neighborhood, it earns its place as a historic district due to the fact that there are 94 historic buildings still in use in the district today, most of which feature distinctive Victorian architecture.

-However, despite the history at the core of the district, the neighborhood itself is actually much more relaxed than you might expect.
-The historic buildings now house shops, bars, restaurants, hotels and even nightclubs, meaning you can enjoy all of the amenities while enjoying the cultural stylings of your surroundings.
+These historic buildings now house shops, bars, restaurants, hotels, nightclubs, meaning you can enjoy all of the amenities while enjoying the cultural stylings of your surroundings.

 Many of the nightlife venues in the area are incredibly popular choices, even among those from outside the district.
 With everything from the clubs and bars to live music venues, you will be sure to find something to keep you entertained on an evening.